 2 lbs. grated mozzarella cheese

 In a stock pot, melt butter on medium heat.
 Whisk in flour and cook for about 1 minute, then add dijon mustard and whisk again.
-Slowly pour in milk and half and half, whisking well.
+Slowly pour in milk, whisking well.
 While the bechamel sauce is cooking, bring salted water to a boil in another pot.
 Cook pasta according to package directions, only to al dente (if the pasta is cooked too much, it can get mushy in the sauce after it sits), drain.
 Preheat oven to 350 degrees.
 After sauce has been cooking for about 10-15 minutes and has thickened, turn heat to low and slowly stir in grated cheeses.
-Stir until melted, remove pot from heat, and stir in lobster and shrimp.
-Spoon into a dutch oven and spread into an even layer, sprinkling with extra cheddar (if desired).
+Stir until melted, remove pot from heat, stir in ham and pasta.
+Spoon into a dutch oven and spread into an even layer, sprinkling with grated mozzarella.
 Bake for 35-45 minutes, until hot and bubbly.
 Remove from oven, let sit for 5-10 minutes before serving.

 Freezer Meal Instructions: Distribute macaroni into foil containers or glass containers and cool completely before covering, labeling, and store in freezer for up to 3 months until ready to eat.
 Let thaw in refrigerator before baking.